Travel to Botswana: A Land of Enchanting Contrasts - Somak Luxury Travel

 A group of meerkats huddled together.

-A mob of meerkats, the hardy and very social animal often seen in Naxi Pan.
+A mob of meerkats, the hardy and very social animal often seen in Nxai Pan.

 Unlike the shimmering white expanse of the Makgadikgadi Pans, Nxai Pan National Park offers a stark contrast.
 Here, a vast grassy plain, dotted with acacia trees and ancient baobabs, stretches across the ancient lakebed.
 The iconic Baines’ Baobabs, immortalized by an explorer in 1862, stand guard in the park’s south.

 Declared a national park in 1970, Nxai Pan is a haven for wildlife adapted to its extremes.
-The wet season transforms it, but the dry months reveal the true heroes – remarkably resilient creatures.
+The green season transforms it, but the dry months reveal the true heroes – remarkably resilient creatures.
 Look for elusive meerkats emerging from their burrows at dawn and dusk.
 These resourceful survivors find shelter and food underground, but they’re not alone.
-The salt pans are home to a surprising cast of animals – springbok with incredible stamina, fennec foxes with giant ears for hearing prey and radiating heat, brown hyenas with powerful jaws, and even sandgrouse with special water-carrying feathers – all perfectly adapted to endure the dry months.
+The salt pans are home to a surprising cast of animals – springbok with incredible stamina, brown hyenas with powerful jaws, and even sandgrouse with special water-carrying feathers – all perfectly adapted to endure the dry months.

 Unveiling the Wonders of Botswana: Planning Your Dream Safari